xpavlic4/book-extracts/sports/golf/on the mark golf podcast.md

+# Billy Horschel on Gaining Consistency in Your Game
+* 5-7 putting drills in a day, all games with threshod and pressure, he cannot leave the green until he finished the drill

 # Cameron Tringale Shares How He Gained 20 Yards off the Tee
 * bring the arms to the 8 o'clock position in the downswing and try to hit the ball from here. you have to use your hips to generate power